 Nepal has been home to adventure freaks and travel enthusiasts from all around the world.
 But, are the snow-capped peaks and myths of Nepal all about thrill and challenge?
 What about an easy and calm family holiday in Nepal?
 Can we trek to Nepal with family for a fun vacation?

 Well, now is the time for your family to uncover all the fuss about trekking in Nepal.
-Despite being a paradise for adventure lovers, Nepal is also about a short trek, cultural insight, luxurious stay, and peaceful nature.
+Despite being a paradise for adventure lovers, Nepal is also about a short trek, cultural insight, a luxurious stay, and peaceful nature.
 The absolutely beautiful Himalayas make a great family holiday in Nepal.
 From a quick visit to Kathmandu and seven wonderful lakes in Pokhara to the steamy jungle of Chitwan, the Nepal tour with the family will invigorate the spirit.
-In a short day, you make the memories and photographs that remain for a lifetime.
+In a short day, you make memories and photographs that remain for a lifetime.

-Why family holiday in Nepal?
+Why a family holiday in Nepal?

 - Leisure and adventurous exploration of Nepal with a safe environment at an extremely affordable price (Nepal’s among the cheapest destination to visit)